Mission Statement: Our mission is to provide opportunities for women to create community and experience personal and spiritual growth.

 All of these groups are open to all women.
 Please e-mail the facilitator to let her know of your interest and get more information.

 - BOOK DISCUSSION: Meets about every two months to discuss a book chosen the previous time.
-The next meeting is Thursday, December 8, 6:30 pm, at the home of Pam Hanna.
-RSVP to Pam at email@example.com you can attend.
+The next meeting is Tuesday, June 27, 2017 at 6:00 pm, at the home of Darla Stiles.
+RSVP to Darla at email@example.com if you can attend.
 Please bring an appetizer to share.
-Book selection: The Life we Bury by Allen Eskens.
+Book selection: The Nightingale by Kristin Hannah.

 - YOGA: Yoga instructor, Corinne Lambert, comes to St. John’s Thursdays at 5:45 to 6:45 pm in the Fireside Lounge for 8-week sessions.
-This session runs from October 13 through December 8 with a week off November 24 for Thanksgiving).
+A spring session ended June 1 and the group will take a break until fall.
 Cost: $10 an evening or $70 for the whole 8-week session.
-Contact her at 515-556-3679 or e-mail Corinne at email@example.com if you are interested in joining the group.
+Contact her at 515-556-3679 or e-mail Corinne at firstname.lastname@example.org if you are interested in joining the group.

 - Renewal & Discovery Spirituality Group---Contact: Karen Zaabel email@example.com A group gathers monthly to discuss books that challenge them to understand and grow in their spirituality.
 The group is currently discussing the book, Having a Mary Heart in a Martha World, by Joanna Weaver.